-Cellphone will be allowed and reimbursed based on actual phone assignment to shown on the billing invoice statement.
+Cellphones will be allowed and reimbursed based on the actual phone assignment shown on the billing invoice statement.

-Hotlines, crisis lines and shared landlines will be allowed and reimbursed based on percentage of usage by grant funded personnel and/or grant program direct victims.
-Supporting documentation to justify expense is required prior to reimbursement.
+Hotlines, crisis lines, and shared landlines will be allowed and reimbursed based on the percentage of usage by grant-funded personnel and/or grant program direct victims.
+Supporting documentation to justify expenses is required prior to reimbursement.

-The program personnel name should be listed by each line charged to our grant program on telecommunications statement.
+The program personnel's name should be listed by each line charged to our grant program on the telecommunications statement.